bdwyertech/win-auth-proxy/README.md

 # Notes

-* You must run the application as user that has valid kerberos login and tickets.
+* You must run the application as user having a valid kerberos session ticket (i.e. log in as your corporate user, then start this software)
 * Does not reply to mutual authentication request, but it's probably somewhat rare to bump into with web applications.
 * 64-bit platforms should still offer 32-bit compatible library/API so the application should compile and work.
-There's afaik no reason why the application should be 64-bit.
+There's afaik no reason for which the application should be 64-bit.
 * The application does not add proxy headers, or manipulate any other headers besides Www-Authenticate/Authorization intentionally.
-* Works only on Windows (because the syscalls being called)
+* Works only on Windows (because of the syscalls being called)